humanmade/Cavalcade/README.md

 A better wp-cron.
 Scales horizontally across multiple servers, and works perfectly with multisite installs.

+**IMPORTANT NOTE:** This is extremely beta right now, and you're watching us develop and improve it.
+The code is open source so you can start trying it out now, but please be careful before using this in production.
+If you don't know how to debug it, please hold off using it yet.

 ## What?

 Cavalcade is a scalable job system, designed as a drop-in replacement for